replicate/cog-triton/README.md

 Cog-triton is pre-release and not stable.
 This build process is not optimal and will change.
 However, here we document every step we took to generate a deployable cog-triton image.

-1. Clone the cog-triton image:
+1. Clone the cog-triton repo:

 ```
 git clone https://github.com/replicate/cog-triton